 - 1. Divisions Affected

 - 1.1 County-wide.

 - 2. Key Decision

 - 2.1 This is not a Key Decision.

 - 3. Purpose

-- 3.1 To seek approval from Audit Committee for the Statement of Accounts 2020-21.
+- 3.1 To present the approved Statement of Accounts 2020-21.

 - 4. Information and Analysis

-- 4.1 In response to the Covid-19 pandemic, the Ministry of Housing, Communities and Local Government (predecessor of the Department for Levelling Up, Housing and Communities) has issued revised regulations to extend statutory deadlines in respect of 2020-21 local authority accounts.
-The requirement for the public inspection period to include the first ten working days of June has been removed.
-Instead, for 2020-21, the unaudited accounts of local authorities must be certified by the Director of Finance & ICT and published no later than 31 July 2021, with the public inspection period commencing on or before the first working day of August 2021.
-The publication date for 2020-21 audited accounts, approved by the Audit Committee, has moved from 31 July to 30 September 2021 for all local authority bodies.
+- 4.1 In response to the Covid-19 pandemic, the Ministry of Housing, Communities and Local Government (predecessor of the Department for Levelling Up, Housing and Communities) issued revised regulations to extend statutory deadlines in respect of 2020-21 local authority accounts.
+The requirement for the public inspection period to include the first ten working days of June was removed.
+Instead, for 2020-21, the unaudited accounts of local authorities must be certified by the S151 Officer (at that time the Council's Director of Finance & ICT) and published no later than 31 July 2021, with the public inspection period commencing on or before the first working day of August 2021.
+The publication date for 2020-21 audited accounts, approved by the Audit Committee, was moved from 31 July to 30 September 2021 for all local authority bodies.

 - 4.2 The Council published its certified pre-audit Statement of Accounts 2020-21 on 30 July 2021, before the statutory deadline, and submitted them to the Council's external auditor, Mazars, on the same day. - 4.3 The public inspection period commenced at 9am on 2 August 2021 (the first working day of August 2021) and concluded at 4pm on 13 September 2021.
-No queries were received. - 4.4 The core financial statements in the Statement of Accounts are: - Comprehensive Income and Expenditure Statement (CIES) - Balance Sheet - Cash Flow Statement - Movement in Reserves Statement (MiRS) - Pension Fund Accounts - Annual Governance Statement - 4.5 At Audit Committee on 21 September 2021, a detailed presentation, followed by a Question and Answer Session, took place, to explain the Statement of Accounts in more detail and to respond to any particular queries Members had. - 4.6 The Council published notices of delay in publishing its audited 2020-21 Statement of Accounts on 30 September 2021, due to external audit staff resource constraints.
-The Council has continued to work closely with the external auditor to ensure the required work is completed as soon as possible.
-The final audited Statement of Accounts for the year ended 31 March 2021 will be published as soon as the audit is formally concluded, and the external audit opinions issued. - 4.7 The approved Statement of Accounts will be reported to full Council in February 2022. - 4.8 Details of changes made to the pre-audit Statement of Accounts are included at Appendix Two. - 4.9 A copy of the audited Statement of Accounts is appended to this report at Appendix 3.
-The audit opinions have yet to be inserted but will be included in the Audit Completion Reports of the external auditor presented to Audit Committee.
-The Annual Governance Statement is included in the Statement of Accounts at Appendix 3.
-Audit Committee approved the Annual Governance Statement for inclusion in the Council's Statement of Accounts 2020-21 at its meeting on 20 July 2021.
-The Action Plan of the Annual Governance Statement has been finalised since that meeting and the final version is included in the Statement of Accounts.
+No queries were received. - 4.4 The core financial statements in the Statement of Accounts are: - Comprehensive Income and Expenditure Statement (CIES) - Balance Sheet - Cash Flow Statement - Movement in Reserves Statement (MiRS) - Pension Fund Accounts - Annual Governance Statement - 4.5 At Audit Committee on 21 September 2021, a detailed presentation, followed by a Question and Answer Session, took place, to explain the Statement of Accounts 2020-21 in more detail and to respond to any particular queries Members had. - 4.6 The Council published notices of delay in publishing its audited Statement of Accounts 2020-21 on 30 September 2021, due to external audit staff resource constraints.
+The Council continued to work closely with the external auditor to ensure the required work was completed as soon as possible. - 4.7 The Audit Reports of the external auditor were presented to Audit Committee on 21 September 2021 for the Derbyshire Pension Fund and on 7 December 2021 for the Council.
+Audit Committee will be provided with an update in respect of control recommendations raised in these reports before the end of the financial year. - 4.8 The Statement of Accounts 2020-21 were approved by Audit Committee on 7 December 2021. - 4.9 The final audited Statement of Accounts 2020-21 were published following formal conclusion of the audit, when the external audit opinions were issued, on 22 December 2021.